tazjin/kontemplate/docs/templates.md

 * `insertFile`: Insert the contents of the given file in the resource set folder as a string.
 * `insertTemplate`: Insert the contents of the given template in the resource set folder as a string.
+Takes in an optional dict that can be used in the template.

 ## Examples: